Badvel: Assembly constituency

 Badvel is an assembly constituency in Andhra Pradesh.
-Currently it is reserved for SC's.Present Assembly member is Dr.Dasari Sudha.
+Currently it is reserved for SC's.
+Present Assembly member is Dr.Dasari Sudha.

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department and it has a Sbvr agricultural college of the state.
-The medium of instruction followed by different schools are English, Telugu.
+The medium of instruction followed by different schools are English and Telugu.